oldpwd/cookiemanager/README.md

 CookieManager 0.1.0

 PHP DSGVO CookieManager.
-Manage cookies and privacy for multiple websites by one interface.
+Manage cookies and privacy settings for multiple websites by one interface.

 CookieManager is released under the GNU Public License, version 3 or later.